scastlara/ppaxe/README.md

 ```

 In order to use the package you will need a [StanfordCoreNLP](https://stanfordnlp.github.io/CoreNLP) server setup with
- the [Protein/gene Tagger](https://compgen.bio.ub.edu).
-By default, it will assume it is available at localhost:9000.
+ the [Protein/gene Tagger](https://www.dropbox.com/s/ec3a4ey7s0k6qgy/FINAL-ner-model.AImed%2BMedTag%2BBioInfer.ser.gz?dl=0).
+By default, ppaxe will assume it is available at localhost:9000.
 If you want to change the address you can do it as follows:

 * **Start the server**

 ```
 # Change the location of the ner tagger in server.properties manually
-java -mx10000m -cp ./stanford-corenlp-3.8.0.jar:stanford-english-corenlp-2017-06-09-models.jar edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -serverProperties ppaxe/data/server.properties
+java -mx10000m -cp ./stanford-corenlp-3.8.0.jar:stanford-english-corenlp-2017-06-09-models.jar edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port your_port -serverProperties ppaxe/data/server.properties
 ```

 * **Use the ppaxe package**